-The internship is unpaid, but according to section 14, Legal basis, the student may receive an acknowledgement in appreciation for their work in the form of a small payment from the internship host.
-The amount must not exceed DKK 3.375 (2023-prices) a month and must not be offered as a pre-agreed amount similar to employment income.
+The internship is unpaid, the student may receive an acknowledgement in appreciation for their work in the form of a small payment from the internship host.
+The amount must not exceed DKK 3.608 a month (2025) and is adjusted annually in accordance with the ministerial order no. 2672 (LEP bekendtgørelsen).
+It must not be offered as a pre-agreed amount similar to employment income.